 According to a 2014 survey by the National Sleep Foundation, 95 percent of people proclaim using some sort of electronic device within an hour of bedtime, and nearly three-quarters of parents stated that their children sleep with at least one electronic device.

-Mostly, all the electronic devices have a high concentration of blue light.
+Mostly, all electronic devices have a high concentration of blue light.
 This light is defined as having a wavelength between 400−495 nm.
 This short wavelength means that blue light is a type of high-energy visible light.
-The exposure to blue light may increase the risk of macular degeneration.
+Exposure to blue light may increase the risk of macular degeneration.
 Laboratory studies have also revealed that too much exposure to blue light can damage light-sensitive cells in the retina.

 By keeping all the above factors in mind, it is highly important to avoid using any electronic devices before sleeping.

 Avoid Caffeine After 4:00 PM

 Mostly, at 0, 3, and 6 hours before bedtime, caffeine had a significant effect on sleep disturbance.
 Even caffeine consumed 6 hours before bed affected sleep amounts by over an hour therefore, it is better to stop consuming caffeine after 4:00 PM to keep your sleeping pattern smooth.

 Just like flowers add some freshness to a plain room, scented candles can also be used to make you feel relaxed and more comfortable.
 It is also considered a sign of romance and the pleasant smell of these scented candles can automatically transform a boring space into a romantic one.